 The Ride Starts off with C2PO Reluctantly in charge before the Tour is intercepted by a random Character form the Dark Side, a Droid, Darth Vader or Kylo Ren.
 If it’s a Droid then either Rey or Han Solo in the Falcon will intercept to facilitate your escape.
 Whichever happens, you will be informed of a Spy on board.
 The spy will be identified as a random Guest and photo displayed on a screen, so yes it could be you.

 The immediate surrender of the Spy will be demanded.
 Predictable this is refused and we head off on our adventure.
-A short duel will take place and then you will jump to light speed to one of 4 Random Locations, Hoth, Tatooine, Kashyyyk (Home Planet of the Wookies), or Jaku where an exciting chase through the scenery of the planet will take place, then it’s another jump where a random Rebel Charachter will provide coordinates to the final destination where the Spy must be delivered, Again a random choice of Naboo, Coruscant, The Salt Planet of Crait or the Death Star.
+A short duel will take place and then you will jump to light speed to one of 4 Random Locations, Hoth, Tatooine, Kashyyyk (Home Planet of the Wookies), or Jaku where an exciting chase through the scenery of the planet will take place, then it’s another jump where a random Rebel Character will provide coordinates to the final destination where the Spy must be delivered, Again a random choice of Naboo, Coruscant, The Salt Planet of Crait or the Death Star.
 More high octane action occurs before a final victory or escape and the Spy will be delivered to the Rebel Alliance.

-The Tech is really very effective.
-The Layout of the Starspeeder simulates a real shuttle with the screen at the front simulating a windshield of the craft with C3PO sat to one side as a pilot.
+The tech is really very effective.
+The Layout of the Starspeeder simulates a real shuttle with the screen at the front simulating a windshield of the craft with C3PO sat to one side as the pilot.
 The Footage is really high quality and detailed and in a High Definition.
 The Motion Simulation is also very convincing and the feeling of falling, banking, or acceleration are all very lifelike.
 Whichever random adventure you get the ride is seriously fun and almost everyone leaves with a huge grin.

 We always find Star Tours – The adventures continue is a real overachiever.
 It is not really a terribly enticing ride and we seem to head here a bit reluctantly.
 Mainly as the feeling is always this is a stop-gap ride, and will maybe be replaced sometime in the near future after Galaxies edge fully opens up.
 But Once ridden we quickly remember just how good it is.